-Julia Pelosi-Thorpe works with English, Latin, Italian, Dialects, and HTML to adapt and translate texts.
+Julia Anastasia Pelosi-Thorpe works with English, Latin, Italian, Dialects, and encoding markup languages to adapt and translate texts.
+Her work is informed by research into other people’s transformations and histories of the book/textual technologies.

 Reflections